Asabeneh/30-Days-Of-Python/day_1_setup_and_safe_practice/day_1_setup_and_safe_practice.md

 If the terminal says it cannot find the file, the Python code may be perfectly correct.
 The terminal may simply be in a different folder.
 This is your first debugging distinction: **a program problem and a file-location problem are not the same problem**.

-## Vocabulary in ordinary language
+## Keywords and terms in ordinary language

 ### Program